ojalaw/suport_MP3/README.md

 The website was initially deployed on Heroku.

 **Deploying on Heroku**
+The following steps will need to be taken to deploy the application using Heroku.

+- Create a requirements.txt file.
+- Create a Procfile by typing echo web: python app.py > Procfile.
+Ensure it starts with a capital P.
+- Go to Heroku.
+Log in or create an account.
+- Click the 'New' button and click 'Create new app'.
+- Enter a unique name for your project with no capital letters or spaces and select your region.
+Click 'Create App'.
+- Inside your project, go to the Resources tab and create a Heroku Postgres Database.
+- Inside your project, go to the 'Settings' tab.
+Scroll down and click 'Reveal Config Vars'.
+- Add in the following variables.

 **Create a new repository on GitHub**
 - Add the necessary files to the repository.